 Bolivia: The land of quinoa, Jesuit missions and spectacular salt flats that are visible from space.
-To celebrate the launch of Enchanting Travels’ latest destination addition, Bolivia, we’re unveiling our top ten list of sites and activities to explore.
+We’re unveiling our top ten list of sites and activities to explore in Bolivia.

 Santa Cruz sits within Bolivia’s tropical region is also the most prosperous city in the entire county.
 This is not the traditional Bolivia a visitor might have imagined as the city thrives with international restaurants and nightlife.
 Arriving into Santa Cruz is the best way to start an adventure in Bolivia as it sensitively eases visitors into the age-old Bolivian culture and demanding altitudes.

 A riot of color and noise, the witches market in La Paz will keep visitors entertained for hours.
 Take a map and explore the bustle of the maze-like market streets.